controlplane-com/github-actions-example-terraform/README.md

 # Control Plane - GitHub Actions Example Using Terraform

-This example demonstrates building and deploying an app to Control Plane using Terraform as part of a CI/CD pipeline.
+This example demonstrates building and deploying an app to Control Plane using Terraform as part of a GitHub Action.

 The sample is a Node.js app that displays the environment variables and start-up arguments.